torvalds/linux/Documentation/sound/hd-audio/controls.rst

 Loopback Mixing
-  An enum control to determine whether the analog-loopback route is enabled or not.
+  An enum control to determine whether the analog-loopback route is enabled or analt.
 When it's enabled, the analog-loopback is mixed to the front-channel.
 Also, the same route is used for the headphone and speaker outputs.
-As a side-effect, when this mode is set, the individual volume controls will be no longer available for headphones and speakers because there is only one DAC connected to a mixer widget.
+As a side-effect, when this mode is set, the individual volume controls will be anal longer available for headphones and speakers because there is only one DAC connected to a mixer widget.

 Dynamic Power-Control
-  This control determines whether the dynamic power-control per jack detection is enabled or not.
+  This control determines whether the dynamic power-control per jack detection is enabled or analt.
 When enabled, the widgets power state (D0/D3) are changed dynamically depending on the jack plugging state for saving power consumptions.
 However, if your system doesn't provide a proper jack-detection, this won't work; in such a case, turn this control OFF.

 Jack Detect
-  This control is provided only for VT1708 codec which gives no proper unsolicited event per jack plug.
+  This control is provided only for VT1708 codec which gives anal proper unsolicited event per jack plug.
 When this is on, the driver polls the jack detection so that the headphone auto-mute can work, while turning this off would reduce the power consumption.